Output data in other formats (JSON, RSS, XML, etc)

 JSON (or RSS, XML, etc) is commonly used to store and share data.
 A common use case for it at WVU would be to create a directory on a college website, then share that data with other sites—consuming it on those different domains via JSON.
 See our documentation about how to Read and use JSON data in a template.

-NOTE: CleanSlate sets a default limit to 50 results for loops (page.children
+NOTE: CleanSlate sets a default limit to 50 results for loops (page.children,

-, etc).
+page.descendants, etc).
 If you need more than 50 results returned

-on a single page, increase the limit by adding the filter_pages: limit: 55
+on a single page, increase the limit by adding the filter_pages: limit: 55 attribute onto the page.children (et all) tag(s).
+If you have 100+

 results, it's smarter and more performant to use a third party tool/API (like